Categories

 College brings a multitude of new situations to navigate: living away from parents; living with strangers; loss of personal space and privacy; unfamiliar environment; unfamiliar foods; loss of structure; drugs and alcohol; pressure to fit in; academic pressure; and social organizations and events.
 If a young adult has been struggling in recovery, these additional stressors typically add to the challenge.

 College culture brings additional pressure on a student in recovery.
 Roommates and peers may be dieting, fear of the “freshman 15” may circulate, and friendships may bond around visits to the gym and yoga classes.
-It can be harder to refrain from exercise when it’s at the center of socializing.
+Undeniably, it can be harder to refrain from exercise when it’s at the center of socializing.
+Even the colleges have institutionalized diet culture as described in an editorial at one of the colleges local to my office.

 Many parents want to send their young adults away to school so that they can achieve important milestones and participate in transformative experiences.
+This is understandable.
 However, the reality is that attending school while still plagued by intrusive eating disorder thoughts and behaviors will rob them of the very aspects of the experience you want your child to have.
-Offering your young adult a “normal” life too soon is a common cause of relapse, further delaying their ability to live a “normal” life.
+Furthermore, offering your young adult a “normal” life too soon is a common cause of relapse, further delaying their ability to live a “normal” life.

 So how do you know if your young adult is ready for college?
-If you can answer yes to all of the following questions—considering the last six months—then your young adult may be ready to transition.
-Yes, that’s right: a solid six months of recovery is recommended to ensure your young adult does not relapse.
-If you answer no to any of these questions, you are strongly encouraged to work with a treatment team and follow our suggestions for how to prepare your young adult.
+Considering the last six months, your young adult may be ready to transition if you can answer yes to all of the following questions.
+Yes, that’s right: a solid six months of eating disorder recovery is recommended to ensure your young adult does not relapse in college.
+Unfortunately, if you answer no to any of these questions, we encourage you to work with a treatment team and follow our suggestions for how to better prepare your young adult.

 Lauren and Katie’s College Readiness Checklist